antonum/ha-iris-k8s/README.md

-## Longhorn troubleshooting and alternatives
+## Longhorn Troubleshooting and Alternatives

 IRIS deployment is using Longhorn via Persistent Volume Claim `iris-pvc.yaml`.
 If you want to change it to some other Storage Class - just change this line in 'iris-pvc.yaml' or 'tldr.yaml' to another Storage Class you have.